govuk-one-login/onboarding-product-page/README.md

 2. Run `npm install`
 3. Run `npm run local`

-## To run the application locally with stub services for ServiceNow and Zendesk:
+## To run the application locally with stub services for ServiceNow:

 1. Copy `.env.example` to `.env`
 2. Run `npm install`
 3. Run `npm run local`

-## To run the application locally with the actual services for ServiceNow and Zendesk:
+## To run the application locally with the actual services for ServiceNow:

 1. Replace the placeholder values in `.env` with appropriate values.
 2. Run `npm install`